tinakiedaisch/bait_design_from_orthologs/README.md

 ## 15. Select the best two sequences for bait design

-The following python script will select one species from each of the two subfamilies which have the least gaps and copy them in a new file.
+The following Python script selects one species from each of the two subfamilies with the fewest gaps and copies it into a new file.
+Note that this script was generated using ChatGPT.

 ```python
 from Bio import SeqIO